martinkala/shellmd/README.md

 Currently only supported executor is linux bash.

 ## Rules
- - documentation is written in code block encapsulated with standard md markers ```
+ - documentation is written in code block encapsulated with standard md tags ```
  - block to be executed starts with #executable on new line just after ```
- - all commands in code block are runable in target OS
+ - all commands in code block are runnable in target OS
  - if no validation is executed on executed command, then expected return code is 0

 ## Control comments
 Control comments are simple one line directives to control codeblock execution.
-Those comments are writen in human readable form so at the same moment can control execution and describe command expected beavior.
+Those comments are writen in human readable form so at the same moment can control execution and describe command expected beaviour.

 ### #executable
-Basic control comment at the beginning of code block marks block for execuion.
+Basic control comment at the beginning of code block tags block for execution.
-In case not block are intended for execution this mark can set only those we want ot execute.
+In case not block are intended for execution this tag can set only those we want ot execute.
 ```
 #executable
 ls -la